andrewchristman/andrewchristman.github.io/_portfolio/paperscorer.md

 5. Once you have found the failed sheets, note the names of the affected students.
 ![Note identifiers of affected students image](assets/images/portfolio/8-student-name.png)
 6. Pull out the relevant paper sheets from the stack.
 These paper sheets must be re-scanned.

+**Tip:**
-> **Tip:** For a small number of affected sheets, using the PaperScorer mobile app is quick and easy.
+For a small number of affected sheets, using the PaperScorer mobile app is quick and easy.
+{: .notice--info}

 7. If the affected sheets re-scan without issue, you are ready to begin grading.
 If sheets continue to fail, proceed to troubleshooting in the following section.

 ## Troubleshooting